malramsay64/phd-thesis/06_Melting_Behaviour/results.md

 In this section we investigate the melting of this polymorph to understand why is is so much faster.

+The melting of the pg polymorph is shown in @fig:pg_melting, which shows asymmetric melting of the crystal.
+In the same time the bottom 30 layers of the crystal have melted (from @fig:pg_melting_0 to @fig:pg_melting_2), the top layer of the crystal remains completely intact, containing the same molecules as the initial configuration.
+There are many instances of crystals having a melting or growth rate dependent on the face of the crystal used for the measurement. [@Burke1988;@Tymczak1990;@Reinhart2017] The melting rate which changes depending on the direction along a crystal face is a phenomenon for which I have found no other examples in the literature, making it incredibly interesting for study.

 <div id="fig:pg_melting" class="subfigures">

 <!-- These captions are intentionally left blank -->